shrugs/stacks/README.md

 If you'd like a compiled deb, checkout [my repo](http://cydia.myrepospace.com/MattCMultimedia)

+If you're using my code exactly with minimal changes, it'd be nice of you to not sell it, though.

 It's missing a few features:
 - stack re-ordering
 - custom root icon styling (making it look like a stack of icons, ala android folders)